 What does it cost to bring me out?

 This effort is not an income source.
 This is the ministry God has given me and I want to be used to further the cause of Christ in the lives of believers.
 As such, there is no set cost.
 If you want more information or if you simply want to talk about this, CONTACT ME and we’ll talk about it.

-For additional context you might want to listen to a sermon I gave on Giving Everything to God.
+For additional context you might want to listen to a sermon I gave called Giving God Everything.